seanelvidge/seanelvidge.github.io/_posts/2024-12-28-All_England_football_league_results.md

 This article describes a plain text database of all England football (soccer) league results from 1888 to the present day (covering over 209,000 matches).

 You can access the latest database on its dedicated github page: [England-football-results](https://github.com/seanelvidge/England-football-results/tree/main)

+## Download the English football results CSV

+- [Download the match-results CSV](https://raw.githubusercontent.com/seanelvidge/England-football-results/main/EnglandLeagueResults.csv) for dates, seasons, clubs, scores and divisions.
+- [Download results with team-strength ratings](https://raw.githubusercontent.com/seanelvidge/England-football-results/main/EnglandLeagueResults_wRanks.csv) for the additional model estimates used by the [historical rankings chart]({{ '/teamRankings' | relative_url }}) and [match probability calculator]({{ '/matchProbs' | relative_url }}).

+The database covers English league football from 1888 onwards, as divisions were introduced and reorganised.
+It is not a record of every competition: FA Cup, League Cup, European fixtures and friendlies are outside its scope.
+A club's absence in a period can reflect time outside the covered leagues, rather than a missing season of football.
+The newest recorded match date, rather than today's date, determines the available coverage.

+## Coverage and columns

 The database is updated roughly every two days (although I am looking for approaches to speed this up) for the top four tiers in England: Premier League, EFL Championship, EFL League One and EFL League Two.
 The motivation for making the database is that I do a lot of statistical analysis on various bits and pieces in football (you can see some [here](https://seanelvidge.com/articles/tag/football/)), and not having an easy to read database really slows me down.